ppuentex/Surface_Water_Analysis-CRB/Results/README.md

 This folder contains a Jupyter notebook for generating the figures included in publication.

 1. Contents
- - `generate_figures.ipynb` -> Jupyter notebook that produces the figures.
+ - `generate_figures.ipynb` &rarr; Jupyter notebook that produces the figures.
 All required  package dependencies and data dependencies are located in the top cells.
- - `figures/` -> folder containing all saved figures.
+ - `figures/` &rarr; folder containing all saved figures.

 2. Figure Descriptions
  - `Basin-figure1a.jpg` -> The Colorado River Basin (CRB) with major rivers, major urban hubs, and average water type fractions as a pie chart for each huc4.